Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 When you don't place value on yourself, how can you expect anyone else to?

-For women like me, people-pleasers, conflict avoiders, self-care is often difficult.
+For women like me, people-pleasers, conflict avoiders, "good girls", self-care is often difficult because it (mistakenly) feels selfish.

 We are adapting ourselves to the situation, often bending like pretzels to fulfill others' desires, wants, and needs.